yuphin/Vex/README.md

 * `void` return type for functions
 * `vector` of ints/reals

-As indicated in the specs, first class types are passed by value to functions; however vector types are passed by value **if** they are casted to different types(eg. int to real), otherwise they are passed by reference.
-Type narrowing in V is currently forbidden.
+As indicated in the specs, first class types are passed by value to functions; however vector types are passed by value **when** the current scope has a declaration of it.
+That is, vectors which are function parameters are passed by reference.

 ## Planned features
 * Arrays